-Sugar Free Lemon Raspberry Dessert Bars is a delicious fruity version of the classic lemon bars but, made with no added sugar.
+These sugar Free Lemon Raspberry Dessert Bars are a delicious no added sugar version of the classic lemon .

-Did you try my recipe for Sugar Free Blueberry Swirl Cheesecake Brownies?
+Have you tried my recipe for Sugar Free Blueberry Swirl Cheesecake Brownies?

 Those delicious brownies have a cheesecake filling and are topped with a blueberry swirl.
 Both this recipe for lemon and raspberry bars and that brownie cheesecake recipe are perfect for serving to a crowd or a gathering.